bplmaps/lmec-main-site/content/event/Author-Talk-Michael-Glass-on-Debt-and-Inequality-in-Suburban-America.md

 Join Boston College historian **Michael Glass** for a conversation about his new book, *[Cracked Foundations: Debt and Inequality in Suburban America](https://www.pennpress.org/9781512828221/cracked-foundations/)*.
 The book explores how home mortgages and municipal bonds helped build postwar suburbs while also making them financially fragile, and how these tools entrenched disparities that still shape American life today.

+Lunch will be served and registration is required to attend.

 **Michael Glass** is an Assistant Professor of History at Boston College.
 He received his Ph.D. from Princeton University and previously worked as a public high school teacher in New York City.
 A political and urban historian of twentieth-century America, his work focuses on the intersections of race, metropolitan development, and capitalism.

 His research examines how financial systems—such as credit markets, property taxes, and home insurance—generate inequality and shape everyday life, from housing and education to environmental risk.
 By making complex economic and policy systems tangible, his writing reveals their human consequences and historical roots.